 - Volunteers with gear are asked to use all sensible measures of good hygiene and gloves/masks around food items.
 Volunteer are welcome to come sign-up.
 See Crystal!
 Gear, sanitizer cloths, and temperatures are taken/given and noted.

-- Tuesdays and Thursdays are Houston Food Bank delivery truck days with Drive By and Pop Your Trunk.
-The goal is to operate this Tuesday and Thursday from 9:30 am to 11:30 am but due to many factors, time may vary.
-Please come these days from the West down 10th Street or from the North coming South on MLK Drive.
+- Wednesdays are Houston Food Bank delivery truck days with Drive By and Pop Your Trunk.
+The goal is to operate this Wednesday morning from 9:30 am to 11:30 am but due to many factors, time may vary.
+Please come this day from the West down 10th Street or from the North coming South on MLK Drive.
 Stay well to the right, but use turn signals (not flashers).
 Follow those directing traffic.

 - There is plenty of food to feed all residence in Walker County.
-On Mondays there is a “HFB Super Site” at Bowers Stadium sponsored by Covenant with Christ Walker County Food Pantry from 2:00 pm to 6:00 pm.
-Other food distributions occur on Fridays at their place on 13th and N. Conroe YMCA on Friday.
-Good Shepherd Mission Food Bank is very active thanks to local donors Monday thru Friday.
+On Tuesdays at Covenant with Christ Walker County Food Pantry from 11:00 am to 2:00 pm.
+Other food distributions occur on Fridays at their place on 13th & N.

 - UPDATED HOURS: